The Kitchen Coalition

 • 1 Tablespoon Vanilla Extract

-• ½ Cup Unsalted Butter Softened
+• 8 Tablespoons Unsalted Butter Softened

-• 1 Cup Light Brown Sugar Packed
+• ¾ Cup Light Brown Sugar Packed

 • 3 Tablespoons Ground Cinnamon

-• ¼ teaspoon Fine Sea Salt
+• ¼ Teaspoon Fine Sea Salt

-Orange Glaze
+Fresh Orange Glaze

 • 2 ½ Cups Powdered Sugar